cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 #### Class-Data sharing (CDS)

-Since version 12, the JVM ships with a pre-generated [Shared Archive](https://docs.oracle.com/en/java/javase/19/vm/class-data-sharing.html) of system classes.
+Since version 12, the JVM ships with a pre-generated {{< targetblank  href="https://docs.oracle.com/en/java/javase/19/vm/class-data-sharing.html" text="Shared Archive" >}} of system classes.
 This archive contains information ready to be used by the JVM, reducing CPU usage, memory usage, and startup time.
 Since we've generated a trimmed version of the JRE, we need to regenerate the Shared Archive: